HelioAnalytics/MOSS_python/README_EPSCOR.md

-#  Magnetosphere Online Seminar Series Tutorials
+#  EPSCOR Hack Week Python Tutorials

 Brought to you by:

  ![CfHA](images/cfha_logo.png)  ![NCCS](images/nccs_logo.png)

-This series of tutorials is part of the Magnetosphere Online Seminar Series (MOSS).
-The seminars are held every Monday at 12pm ET.
+This series of tutorials is part of the 2022 EPSCOR Hack Week (<a href="https://www.nasawvepscor.org/hack-week/">https://www.nasawvepscor.org/hack-week/</a>) held June 12-17, 2022 on the West Virginia University campus in Morgantown, WV.

 These tutorials are made possible through the support of the NASA GSFC Advanced Software Technology Group.
 See their extensive python course materials here:    https://github.com/astg606/py_courses/tree/master/modules